 There is a local farm market vendor here in San Diego who makes hummus from raw, sprouted chickpeas.
 He uses no tahini, but plenty of garlic, and it is the very best hummus I’ve ever had.
-So good, in fact, that I can’t stand to eat cooked hummus anymore.
+So good, in fact, that I can barely stand to eat cooked hummus anymore.

 But at $5 a container, I just can’t keep buying it.
-So Babyzilla and I spent an afternoon playing with sprouted chickpeas to see if we could duplicate the local hummus I have come to love so much.
+So my daughter and I spent an afternoon playing with sprouted chickpeas to see if we could duplicate the local hummus I have come to love so much.

-Because everyone has different tastes, you will probably want to tweak the amount of lemon juice, tahini and garlic to suit your palate.
-For our latest batch, we used no tahini or sesame seeds, and added extra garlic.
+Because everyone has different tastes, you will probably want to tweak the amount of lemon juice, tahini, salt and garlic to suit your palate.
+For our latest batch of this raw sprouted chickpea hummus, we used no tahini or sesame seeds, and added extra garlic.
 Yum!

 Raw Sprouted Chickpea Hummus

 - 1-2 Tbsp. fresh lemon juice, to taste (start with less)